PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 <li> Detailed discussions about the architecture diagram was done through our planning meetings.
 Finalised technologies to implement for the application </li>
 <li> We as a team are constantly keeping track of the tasks in the backlog and the tasks that need to be done next </li>

+#### Priyanka - Communication, Feedback

+<li> We discussed the propject scope in terms of database design and UI.
+We gave and received feedback on the database design and UI wireframe deliverables. </li>
+<li> Discussed the prohect architecture in detail and finalised the technology stack.</li>
+<li> We are keeping track of the tasks in the backlog and the tasks that need to be done next </li>

 ## Week 3:

 #### Swetha - Communication, Feedback, Respect, Simplicity